ryanpierre/three_ways_csharp_temp/README.md

 * Learn to use C#'s basic syntax.
 * Learn to test-drive simple procedural programming problems using C#.
 * Learn to test-drive programs in C# using Object Oriented Programming.
-* Learn to test-drive database-backed web applications using {{FRAMEWORK}}, a common web framework for C#.

 <!-- OMITTED -->